Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 Because this is linear in $p_1$ the nature of the maximum depends only on the sign of the term in the square brackets.
 This is a second version of Hamilton's rule closer to the way Queller~\cite{Queller1992} expressed it.
-If we identify the benefits of interaction $B=b$, and costs $C=c$ we now obtain $r B>C$ as the condition for cooperation to emerge.
-Adding the $d$ term facilitates the emergence of cooperation via what Queller called a synergism coefficient, as $rB + d f_{1|1} >c$.
+If we identify the benefits of interaction $B=b$, and costs $C=c$, we now obtain $r B>C$ as the condition for cooperation to emerge.
+Adding the $d$ term facilitates the emergence of cooperation via what Queller called a synergism coefficient, as $rB + d f_{1|1} >C$.
 This transition has a geometric interpretation in the reciprocity-exploitation ($f_{1|1}, f_{1|0}$) plane.
-We can write the cooperation condition as a line, $y=f_{1|1}$, $x=f_{1|0}$, $ y = y_0 + \beta x$, with $y_0 = \frac{c}{b+d}$, $\beta=\frac{b}{b+d}$ , as shown in Figure~\ref{fig:Fig-2}C. Cooperation, $p_1\rightarrow 1$, emerges for values above this line.
-To be above the line requires controlling exploitation, optimized when $f_{1|0}=f(s_2=1|s_1=0) \rightarrow 0$ (which implies that punishment or retaliation, $f(s_2=0|s_1=0) \rightarrow 1$.
-It also requires reciprocity meaning that $f_{1|1} = f(s_2=1|s_1=1) \rightarrow 1$ ( so that one becomes safe from exploitation, $f(s_2=0|s_1=1) \rightarrow 0$).
-Note that the first of these conditions may take the population towards mutual defection ~\cite{rand2010anti}, which is suboptimal.
+We can write the cooperation condition as a straight line, $y=f_{1|1}$, $x=f_{1|0}$, $ y = y_0 + \beta x$, with $y_0 = \frac{c}{b+d}$, $\beta=\frac{b}{b+d}$ , as shown in Figure~\ref{fig:Fig-2}C. Cooperation, $p_1\rightarrow 1$, emerges for values above this line.
+To be above the line requires controlling exploitation, optimized when $f_{1|0}=f(s_2=1|s_1=0) \rightarrow 0$, which implies that punishment or retaliation is strong, $f(s_2=0|s_1=0) \rightarrow 1$.
+It also requires reciprocity, meaning that $f_{1|1} = f(s_2=1|s_1=1) \rightarrow 1$, so that one becomes safe from exploitation, $f(s_2=0|s_1=1) \rightarrow 0$.
+Note that the first of these conditions may take the population towards mutual defection~\cite{rand2010anti}, which is suboptimal.
 The second is therefore necessary to reach the highest fitness globally.
 Below the line, cooperation cannot emerge.
-These outcomes agree with established results on the effects of punishment and rewards on cooperation~\cite{sigmund2001reward, hintze2010darwinian}.
-That is, both punishment and reciprocity promote the establishment of cooperation but alone punishment does not suffice~\cite{nakamaru2009runaway}.
+These outcomes agree with established results on the effects of reciprocity, punishment and rewards on cooperation~\cite{sigmund2001reward, hintze2010darwinian}.
+That is, both punishment and reciprocity promote the establishment of cooperation but alone punishment does not suffice~\cite{nakamaru2009runaway, rand2010anti}.
 The information in the population is maximal as agents coordinate but the amount of information at stake converges to zero at full cooperation because then there is no uncertainty left to explain.

-Other 2x2 games can be analyzed in the same way, see Supplementary Information.
-Phase transitions are expected as the polynomial terms in the log-fitness change sign driven by external parameters such as characteristics of the environment, as we show next.
+All other 2x2 games can be analyzed in the same way, see Supplementary Information.
+Phase transitions in population dynamics are expected in general as the polynomial terms in the log-fitness change sign, driven by external parameters such as characteristics of the environment, as we show next.